If you feel you are not getting enough out of life, you may be falling for one of three misconceptions that today’s society believes.

 “It makes us dumber: A psychiatrist at King’s College London University found that fussing with your email leads to a functional drop of 10 IQ points, more than smoking marijuana.”

 Studies also show that students in a classroom who handwrite their notes benefit much more than those who type on a laptop.
 A Scientific American article reported the conclusions of the latest research.
 Two groups of students were tested on memory, comprehension of concepts in what they were reviewing, and their ability to summarize and condense the knowledge.
 What researchers found was fascinating.
-The students who wrote notes by hand had “a stronger conceptual understanding and were more successful in applying and integrating the material than those who used took notes with their laptops.”
+The students who wrote notes by hand had “a stronger conceptual understanding and were more successful in applying and integrating the material than those who took notes with their laptops.”

 The journalist observed that a number of other business leaders in technology took a similar approach: “Chris Anderson, the former editor of Wired and now chief executive of 3D Robotics, a drone maker, has instituted time limits and parental controls on every device in his home.”